MailToolbox/mail_plugger/docs/usage_of_configure_method_in_ruby_on_rails.md

 #=> {:response=>"Message sent via API"}
 ```

-Or if we are not define any `delivey_system` then it will choose randomly between the defined delivery systems.
+Or if we do not define any `delivery_system`, then it will choose randomly between the defined delivery systems.

 ```ruby
 class TestMailer < ApplicationMailer